sudo-rickroll/END-2.0/README.md

 # END2

-This is the repository for assignments from the END2 sessions from The School of AI
+This is the repository for assignments from the END2 program sessions from "The School of AI"